VioletHarmon2002/weatherStationproject/docs/journal.md

 03.09.2024
-today i managed to fix the problem with my LCD screen, so no im having an ouput as excpected
+today i managed to fix the problem with my LCD screen, so ow i am having everything working moreover, i have managed to write the fist program and get an output for it

 ![Devices Table](docs/assets/IMG_57772.png)